 Denning Law Library

-The Old Library is the original college library.
+The Old Library is the original college library, and has been housed in the same space in the Cloisters since the late fifteenth-century.
 Today it holds a large collection of books published before 1800 and several hundred manuscripts, covering a wide range of topics.
 More details about the history of the library collection and building may be found here.

 The manuscript collection was catalogued (in Latin) by Coxe in the 19th century, and his catalogue may be read as a Google Book.
 A much-improved catalogue of the manuscripts is currently being prepared for publication.
 Images of some of the Greek manuscripts are available online.
 The pre-1800 book collection has been partly (but not entirely) catalogued onto SOLO.

 Unsupervised access to the Old Library is restricted to senior members of the college.
-Other researchers may consult the collection by appointment (e-mail firstname.lastname@example.org), typically on Tuesdays and Thursdays.
+Other researchers may consult the collection by appointment (e-mail firstname.lastname@example.org), typically on Thursdays and Fridays.